playframework/playframework/documentation/manual/releases/release26/migration26/WSMigration26.md

 ## Scala

 The deprecated Scala singleton object `play.api.libs.ws.WS` has been removed.
 An instance of `WSClient` should be used instead.
+If compile time dependency injection is being used, then the `AhcWSComponents` trait should be mixed in.

 For Guice, there is a `WSClient` available in the system: